XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         cmake --build . -- -j 4

       This example uses a `-j` parameter set to `4`, which uses four processes to build in parallel.
 The best number of processes to use depends on how many CPU cores your hardware has available.
-Use `sysctl -a | grep machdep.cpu | grep core_count` to get your CPU core count. ***TODO: the mac build page in the github repo (https://github.com/ripple/rippled/tree/develop/Builds/macos#generate-and-build) goes much more in-depth about cmake build options - should we include these here, just to bring a parity between what we say in the rippled repo and what we say here?
-That said -- do we want to eventually just have one doc on how to do the mac install -- meaning the macos doc content in the rippled repo would go away and just link to this article in the Dev Portal?
-We also probably want to take a look at what to do with the Linux and Visual Studio install in the rippled repo.***
+Use `sysctl -n hw.ncpu` to get your CPU core count.

 {{n.next()}}.
 Run unit tests built into the server executable.
 This could take about 5 minutes, depending on your hardware specs. (optional, but recommended) <!--{# ***TODO: We should provide info about what to do if you get failures.
 What should the user do?
 PM looking into this.*** #}-->

         ./rippled --unittest

-{{n.next()}}.
-Create a copy of the example config file and save it to a location that enables you to run `rippled` as a non-root user (recommended).
+{{n.next()}}. `rippled` requires the `rippled.cfg` configuration file to run.
+You can find an example config file, `rippled-example.cfg` in `rippled/cfg`.
+Make a copy and save it as `rippled.cfg` in a location that enables you to run `rippled` as a non-root user.
+Access the `rippled` directory and run:

-        mkdir -p ~/.config/ripple
-        cd rippled
-        cp cfg/rippled-example.cfg ~/.config/ripple/rippled.cfg
+        mkdir -p /etc/opt/ripple ***TODO: changed this from ~/.config/ripple to match guidance coming in conf-file-location.md PR -- okay?*** cp cfg/rippled-example.cfg /etc/opt/ripple/rippled.cfg

 {{n.next()}}.
 Edit `rippled.cfg` to set necessary file paths.
 The user you plan to run `rippled` as must have write permissions to all of the paths you specify here. ***TODO: I think we need to add this step to the centos and ubuntu tasks, correct?
 For centos and ubuntu, the config files are automatically placed in the correct directories, but the following paths still need to be manually updated to avoid permission issues, correct?***